mctools/mcpl/index.md

 linkpaper.html linkname="the MCPL paper" %}, and in particular details of the file format itself can be found in {% include linkpaper.html linkname="section 2"
 section=2 %}.
 The present web-page serves as an online home for MCPL, providing both quick recipes and updated information where needed.
-You can [download](LOCAL:get/) and try out the MCPL distribution right away, or use the menu above to navigate to more information.
+You can [install](LOCAL:get/) and try out the MCPL code right away, or use the menu above to navigate to more information.

 * April 2025: